h3nryza/PowerShell/Easy-Sql/readme.md

 	[string]$SqlSettingsPath: Full path to the sqlheaders.xml file [string]$SqlHeadersPath: Path to the sqlheaders.xml file
 	[Array]$arrayData: Array of data that needs to be inserted into SQL.
-Where each row contains sql row [switch]$integrated : Forces integrated security
+Where each row contains sql row [string]easySqlLog: Full path to logfile, will overwrite daily [switch]$integrated : Forces integrated security

 	__Returns__